Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ### Macro Controls

-'Macro controls' are located in the upper right part of the screen, opposite to the 'Tempo Controls' in a mirrored style.
+*'Macro controls'* are located in the upper right part of the screen, opposite to the 'Tempo Controls' in a mirrored style.
 They are made up of 4 sliders that control:
-* the master volume ('Volume' slider)
+* the *master volume* ('Volume' slider)
-* the reverb decay time in seconds, that sets the persistance of the sound after it is produced ('Rev Decay' slider)
+* the *reverb decay time* in seconds, that sets the persistance of the sound after it is produced ('Rev Decay' slider)
-* the reverb dry/wet percentage, that controls the amount of effect with respect to the clean sound ('Rev Wet' slider)
+* the *reverb dry/wet percentage*, that controls the amount of effect with respect to the clean sound ('Rev Wet' slider)
-* the cutoff frequency of the low pass filter ('Cutoff' slider)
+* the *cutoff frequency* of the low pass filter ('Cutoff' slider).

 <br>
 <p align="center" width="100%">